rush-db/rushdb/docs/docs/typescript-sdk/models.md

 - [Introduction to TypeScript SDK](../typescript-sdk/introduction) - Learn about the basics of using the SDK
 - [Transactions](../typescript-sdk/transactions) - Learn how to use transactions with models for atomic operations
 - [Labels](../concepts/labels) - Understand how Labels work in RushDB and how they're used to categorize records

-## Conclusion

-Using the `RestAPI` methods in the `RushDB` class provides a flexible way to perform CRUD operations without registering models.
-This approach is particularly useful for dynamic or ad-hoc operations, offering a straightforward way to interact with your data.
-However, for more complex applications where type safety and structure are important, defining and registering models is recommended.